|

 NY emerges from the office whereupon I congratulate him and suddenly two more Americans have shown up.
 Four Americans here at this remote border!
 They were independent reporters, whatever that means.
 They took the boat from Italy and wanted to go to Podgorica, but they were being rejected because of the cholera.
 I was silent.
 I could have gotten NY involved, but I thought first.
 These reporters were faced with the horrible alternatives I mentioned, but they put up very little of a fight with the guard in the office.
 I went in to see if NY was having luck contacting relatives to pick us up.
 I watched the tepid Battle Royale of Two Americans vs. One Border Guard and there in the corner of the room I noticed a hardcore porno video running on the TV!
 The Americans are feebly protesting, the guard won't hear any of it, and between them are the subtitled moans of a couple going at it.

 Another guard comes to shoo us all out.
 The Americans are defeated.
 Upon retreat one asks me, "Have you seen any other cars go through?" while the other takes stock of me and begins, "Can I ask...what are you doing here?"
-I say with a smile, "Tourist!" and they look at me with disbelief and bemusement before turning and walking away.

 The border was actually closed today, I learned, but somehow we made it through.
 A half hour or so later, NY's relatives came and I got a free, very lucky ride here.
 NY's aunt was crying when she saw him.
 It was emotional for her.
 I wasn't asking and he wasn't telling.